Fictitious assets are expenses presented as assets.

 Understanding the logic behind recording expenses as fictitious assets:

-This huge expense provides enduring benefits and the company shall amortize for more than one period.
+This huge expense provides enduring benefits, and the company shall amortize it over time.

 Recording in the books of accounts:

-Also read: Test of details
+Also read: Test of details.

 Example

-Lets see an example to get a holistic picture of this concept.
+Let’s see an example to get a holistic picture of this concept.

 Also Read: Contingent Assets